RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 **IMPORTANT NOTE: When doing GO, do NOT set a universe (background list of genes) it perform better!**

+Below separated in:
+- Lost: DIFFREPS
+- Gain: DIFFREPS
+- Other: EZH1 bound genes (identified from KOEF1aEZH1)

 ```R
 # packages
 library("clusterProfiler")